 Below is a short summary of the most popular website development platforms.
 It should give you an indication of what platform may be best suited to your project.
 All platforms are open-source which essentially means that you can use the software without paying a licence fee.

 Originally designed as a blogging platform, this CMS has grown exponentially in recent years and is amongst the most popular platforms for developing a website.
 It is fast to deploy has a great templating system and a myriad of plugins that can extend it’s core functionality.
 WordPress websites can be quite affordable to develop and maintain.
-We are seeing quite a rise in the requests for WordPress based websites from our Brisbane web design clients.
+We are seeing quite a rise in the requests for WordPress based websites from our Brisbane website design clients.

 Magento is an enterprise feature e-commerce platform and its growth has also been rapid over the past few years.
 Magento demands a website design and development agency with experience given that it is complex to setup and debug.
 Once a store is running in Magento it’s features really shine.
 Magento makes online ordering and stock management simple.
 It can also be extended through plugins and extensions that enable to interface with accounting platforms and other systems.
 Shipping and payment modules make it straightforward to integrate with real time shipping quotes and secure payment processing.
-We have been developing and designing for Magento in Brisbane since early versions were first released.
+We have been developing and designing Magento websites in Brisbane since early versions were first released.

 This CMS has been available for well over a decade and has a long history with website developers the world over.
 It easily enables you to add articles and images to pages and was developed as a true CMS rather than a blogging platform like WordPress.
 In recent years there have been several different releases of Joomla! and certain versions have become obsolete.
 It doesn’t have the following that WordPress has anymore and the number of Joomla! websites that we have been building has declined.
 We will gladly support Joomla! websites for existing and new clients however when deploying a new website we will generally select an alternative.